 In a journal article recently published, research shows that MRI can predict the efficacy of math tutoring on students published recently in the Proceedings of the National Academy of Sciences entitled "Neural predictors of individual differences in response to math tutoring in primary-grade school children?".
 Researchers found an association with pre-tutoring increased hippocampal volume along with tracts to other surrounding brain structures better predicts a student's amount of improvement with tutoring lessons.
 The hippocampus is involved in the functioning of various types of memory.
 Commonly accepted characteristics of memory skills, previous math skills, prior math performance, or intelligent quotient (IQ) did not predict as well as fMRI.
-Also correlated were tracts connect to the pre-frontal cortex, which controls areas of planning, attention, and memory. fMRI scanning is a magnetic resonance based imaging for the brain which shows functional activity in the... read more
+Also correlated were tracts connect to the pre-frontal cortex, which controls areas of planning, attention, and memory. fMRI scanning is a magnetic resonance based imaging for the brain which shows functional activity... read more

 Many of my students have a first tough barrier - they have low confidence that they can score high.
 The first response I usually have is - "of course you can!"
 That is why the mind is the most powerful tool - and I recommend suspending disbelief that they can truly improve.
 Usually crossing this first step is the first barrier to overcome, and it is a common challenge.
 That is why I believe that positive feedback mixed in with practice designed to boost their confidence is important in the early stages.
 It is very common to see students taking multiple SATs and ACTs only to score in the same range, and further reinforce this testing "inertia".
 The solution from the tutor's perspective is to prove to the students themselves that they can certainly achieve by leading them at first in small achievements, then gradually letting them maximize their potential in their own unique ways.